 Please note: The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the entities or individuals whose names appear on the following lists.
 Inclusion on this list is in no way an endorsement by the Department or the U.S. government.
 Names are listed alphabetically, and the order in which they appear has no other significance.
 The information on the list is provided directly by the local service providers; the Department is not in a position to vouch for such information.

-The American Citizens Services unit offers notarial services for documents to be used in the United States.
-The services are provided by appointment only from Monday thru Friday.
+The American Citizen Services unit offers notary services for documents to be used in the United States.

 In order for your documents to be notarized, you must:

 - Have a government-issued photo ID, e.g. a passport.

 - Understand your document, as we are not allowed to explain the contents to you.
 If you don’t appear to be capable of understanding the implications of the transaction, the notarial service can be refused.

 - You are not acting under duress or by coercion.

 - Complete the document with the appropriate names, places, and dates.
 If the document requires a witness, you MUST bring your own; the staff cannot act as witnesses;

 - Only sign the document(s) once you are in front of the notary at the Embassy.

 - Be prepared to pay the fee of $50 for each notary service.
 More information about our fees.